Adversarial Machine Learning: Bayesian Perspectives: Introduction

 \section{Introduction}

-Over the last decade, an increasing number of processes are being automated through machine learning (ML) algorithms \citep{breiman}.
-It is essential that these algorithms are robust and reliable if we are to trust operations based on their output.
-State-of-the-art ML algorithms perform extraordinarily well on standard data, but have recently been shown to be vulnerable to adversarial examples, data instances targeted at fooling those algorithms \citep{goodfellow2014explaining}.
-The presence of adaptive adversaries has been pointed out in areas such as spam detection \citep{zeager2017adversarial}; fraud detection \citep{Kocz2009FeatureWF}; and computer vision \citep{goodfellow2014explaining}.
-In those contexts, algorithms should acknowledge the presence of possible adversaries to defend against their data manipulations. \cite{COMITER2019} provides a review from the policy perspective showing how many AI societal systems, including content filters, military systems, law enforcement systems and autonomous driving systems (ADS), are susceptible and vulnerable to attacks.
-As a motivating example, consider the case of fraud detection \citep{bolton2002statistical}.
-As ML algorithms are incorporated to such task, fraudsters learn how to evade them.
-For instance, they could find out that making a huge transaction increases the probability of being detected and start issuing several smaller transactions rather than a single large transaction.
+Over the last decade, an increasing number of processes have been automated through machine learning (ML) algorithms, making it more crucial that these algorithms become robust and reliable if we are to trust operations based on their output.
+State-of-the-art ML methods perform extraordinarily well on standard data, but have been shown to be vulnerable to adversarial examples \citep{goodfellow2014explaining}, data instances targeted at fooling them.
+The presence of adversaries has been highlighted in areas such as spam detection \citep{zeager2017adversarial}, computer vision \citep{goodfellow2014explaining} and automated driving systems (ADS, \citealp{caballero2021decision}).
+In those contexts, algorithms should acknowledge the presence of possible adversaries to protect from their eventual data manipulations. \cite{COMITER2019} provides a review from a policy perspective showing how many AI systems, including content filters, and military and law enforcement systems, are vulnerable to attacks.
+As a motivating example, consider fraud detection: as ML algorithms are incorporated to such a task, fraudsters learn how to evade them.
+For instance, they could find out that making a huge transaction increases the probability of being detected, and instead would issue smaller transactions.

-As a fundamental underlying hypothesis, ML systems rely on using independent and identically distributed (iid) data for both training and testing.
-However, security aspects in ML, part of the field of adversarial machine learning (AML), question this iid hypothesis given the presence of adaptive adversaries ready to intervene in the problem to modify the data and obtain a benefit.
-These perturbations induce differences between the training and test distributions.
+As a fundamental assumption, ML systems rely on using independent and identically distributed (iid) data for both training and operations \citep{zhang2021adversarial}.
+However, the security aspects of ML, part of the emerging field of Adversarial Machine Learning (AML), challenge such hypothesis, given the presence of adaptive adversaries ready to intervene to modify the data and obtain a benefit.
+Stemming from the pioneering work in adversarial classification \citep{adversarialClassification2004}, the prevailing paradigm in AML has modeled the confrontation between learning-based systems and adversaries through game theory \citep{menache2011network}.
+This entails common knowledge (CK) assumptions \citep{hargreaves2004game}, which are questionable in the security domain as adversaries try to hide and conceal information.
+Thus, there is a need for developing a better founded paradigm: as \cite{fan2019selective} point out, a framework that guarantees robustness of ML against adversarial manipulations in a principled manner is required.